-Louisiana Citizens Property Insurance Corporation (Louisiana Citizens, LA Citizens) was created by the legislature in 2003 to oversee the state's Coastal and FAIR Plans.
+Louisiana Citizens Property Insurance Corp. was created by the Legislature in 2003 to oversee the state's Coastal and FAIR Plans.
 This state-run entity acts as a market of last resort for residential and commercial property insurance in Louisiana.
 For coverage purposes, the Louisiana Citizens FAIR Plan and the Louisiana Citizens Coastal Plan operate as separate programs under Louisiana Citizens.

-Louisiana ranks seventh highest on the AIR Worldwide coastal exposure list, with \$293.5 billion in insured coastal exposure in 2012, representing 36 percent of the state's total insured values (Fig. 17).
+Louisiana ranks seventh highest on the AIR Worldwide coastal exposure list, with \$293.5 billion in insured coastal exposure in 2012, representing 36 percent of the state's total insured values (Fig. 16).

-Due to a lack of available data in the years post-Hurricane Katrina, Louisiana Citizens exposure growth was difficult to establish.
-However, based on PIPSO data, Citizens exposure went from \$22.7 billion in 2004, to \$28.4 billion in 2009-an increase of 25 percent.
-However, from 2009 to 2013, Citizens exposure to loss declined by 37 percent to \$17.8 billion.
+Due to a lack of available data in the years post-Hurricane Katrina, Louisiana Citizens' exposure growth is difficult to establish.
+However, based on PIPSO data, Citizens' exposure went from \$22.7 billion in 2004 to \$28.4 billion in 2009-an increase of 25 percent.
+However, from 2009 to 2014, Citizens' exposure to loss declined by 40 percent to \$17.1 billion.

 By law, Citizens rates are non-competitive with private insurers and must be at least 10 percent above the private market.
-A new law (SB 130), which took effect August 2009, revised LA Citizens rate structure and ensured that the plan remains the insurer of last resort by requiring the 10 percent surcharge be added to the highest rates charged by private insurers that write at least 2 percent of policies in a given parish.
-New companies that have not reached the 2 percent market threshold must have sold at least 25 homeowners policies in the previous year to be included in the rate structure.
+A new law (SB 130), which took effect August 2009, revised Louisiana Citizens' rate structure and ensured that the plan remains the insurer of last resort by requiring the 10 percent surcharge be added to the highest rates charged by private insurers.14

 In 2007 Louisiana Citizens set out to reduce its policy count to below its pre-Hurricane Katrina policy total of 125,000.
-Louisiana Citizens' policy count had spiked to 174,000 in September 2008 in the wake of hurricanes Katrina and Rita.
-After completing another successful round of depopulation, Louisiana Citizens was reported to have reduced its personal lines policy count to below 90,000 in December 2013.
-According to the Louisiana Department of Insurance this brought Citizens to an all-time low homeowners market share of 2.7 percent from a high of 174,000 policies and 9.8 percent market share in 2008.
+Louisiana Citizens' policy count had spiked at 174,000 in September 2008 in the wake of hurricanes Katrina and Rita.
+Since then, the depopulation process has reduced Louisiana Citizens' policy count by about 50 percent to 86,645 as of May 2015.
+According to the Louisiana Department of Insurance, Citizens' homeowners market share had dropped to an all-time low of 1.8 percent in 2014, after spiking at 9.8 percent in 2008.